Unseen Commentary

 Whichever course you are following, the guide will extend your reading and critical skills so that you can more easily understand and make judgements about all the texts you are studying.

-If you are an undergraduate student or a general reader you will find that the guide looks at a wide variety of engaging poems and prose extracts in a refreshingly different way, and will lead you to new insights into how writing 'works'.
+If you are an undergraduate student or a general reader you will find that the book looks at a wide variety of engaging poems and prose extracts in a refreshingly different way, and will lead you to new insights into how writing 'works'.

 Click on Purchase to checkout your shopping basket items.